Back to School Wellbeing: 3 R’s for Teachers, Students and Parents

 Reflect

 The goal of reflection is to get in touch with how you are feeling so that you can make choices to take care of yourself.
-You may choose to do this during a pause in the day, such as lunch time, or you may choose to do this at the end of your work or school day.
+You may choose to do this during a pause in the day, such as lunchtime, or at the end of your work or school day.

 Here are some questions to ask yourself: